 Furthermore their blog posts have plenty of information on the writing and freelancing industry.

 27. ProBlogger Jobs

-Tied to the popular ProBlogger website, the job board is an excellent place to source a range of blogging and ghostwriting jobs.
+Tied to the popular ProBlogger website, this job board is an excellent place to source a range of blogging, marketing and writing jobs.
 The newest jobs are always highlighted and you can subscribe to the RSS feed so you’re always up to date on the latest openings.

 Writers can also utilise many of the blogging and writing tips on the main website.